micro-manager/micro-manager/docker/README.md

 ## Getting Started

-The recommended way to run Micro-Manager is using Docker Compose, which handles the necessary configuration for hardware access (USB/Serial) and GUI display.
+The recommended way to run Micro-Manager in Docker is using Docker Compose, which handles the necessary configuration for hardware access (USB/Serial) and GUI display.

 ### Prerequisites

 - Docker and Docker Compose installed.
 - (Linux) X11 server running (local display).
+If you are using Wayland, the GUI will typically run via XWayland.

 ### Running Micro-Manager